-You may have notice while driving around Andalucia a number of small, solid-looking, single-storey stone buildings beside the road, often with a distinctive station platform-style terrace in front… More →
+You may have noticed while driving around Andalucia a number of small, solid-looking, single-storey stone buildings beside the road, often with a distinctive station platform-style terrace in… More →

 You may have noticed old concrete milestones by the side of Andalucian roads - local and national, not motorways.
 While most of these were replaced long ago by painted metal signs, a few still… More →